citusdata/citus_docs/faq/faq.rst

 How do I add nodes to an existing Citus cluster?
 ------------------------------------------------

-You can add nodes to a Citus cluster by calling the master_add_node UDF with the hostname (or IP address) and port number of the new node.
-After adding a node to an existing cluster, it will not contain any data (shards).
+On Citus Cloud it's as easy as dragging a slider in the user interface.
+The :ref:`scaling_out` section has instructions.
+In Citus Community edition you can add nodes manually by calling the :ref:`master_add_node` UDF with the hostname (or IP address) and port number of the new node.

+Either way, after adding a node to an existing cluster it will not contain any data (shards).
 Citus will start assigning any newly created shards to this node.
-To rebalance existing shards from the older nodes to the new node, the Citus Enterprise edition provides a shard rebalancer utility.
-You can find more information about shard rebalancing in the :ref:`cluster_management` section.
+To rebalance existing shards from the older nodes to the new node, Citus Cloud and Enterprise edition provide a shard rebalancer utility.
+You can find more information in the :ref:`shard_rebalancing` section.

 How does Citus handle failure of a worker node?
 -----------------------------------------------

-If a worker node fails during e.g. a SELECT query, jobs involving shards from that server will automatically fail over to replica shards located on healthy hosts.
-This means intermittent failures will not require restarting potentially long-running analytical queries, so long as the shards involved can be reached on other healthy hosts.
+If a worker node fails during e.g. a SELECT query, Citus seamlessly fails over to a streaming replication standby node.
+(If streaming replication is disabled then Citus keeps replica shards for use in re-routing queries if a host becomes unhealthy.)
+This means intermittent failures will not require restarting potentially long-running analytical queries.
 You can find more information about Citus' failure handling logic in :ref:`dealing_with_node_failures`.

 How does Citus handle failover of the coordinator node?
 -------------------------------------------------------